There are currently just 27 trans people across the United States who are elected public officials.

 In Vermont, three people inspired by Christine Hallquist's 2018 run for governor are stepping up to run in the August Democratic primaries for state rep in their local communities.
 If they successfully get out of the primary elections and win in the general, they would become the first out trans folks elected as state legislators in Vermont.

 In case you're wondering, the 150 seat Vermont House of Representatives chamber as of this writing has had a Democratic majority since 2004.
 It currently stands at 95-43, with seven seats held by the Vermont Progressive Party and five more by independents

 While each of them would love to make that history, they stated they are in this race to help their potential constituents.
 They are all proud trans women, but want voters to focus on the policy and not their trans status.

-I hope that not only all of them win their primaries and the general on November 3, that they make that history. i would love to see them taking the oath of office when the Vermont House convenes in 2021.
+I hope that all of them win their primaries and the general on November 3 and they get to make that history.
+I would love to see them taking the oath of office when the Vermont House convenes in 2021.